musicturtul/hello-world/README.md

 # hello-world
-An introductory "Hello World" Program to help me learn GitHub I am an aspiring computer programmer with experience in videography and music
+An introductory "Hello World" Program to help me learn GitHub.
+I am an aspiring computer programmer with experience in videography and music